Second Opinions for Plastic Surgery: Who, Why, How, Where and When.

 - It can ease your mind about your decision or choice of surgeon

-- It can highlight information you missed hearing in the first consultation OR allow you to ask more informed questions
+- It can highlight the information you missed hearing in the first consultation OR allow you to ask more informed questions

 But second opinions are NOT usually necessary unless it’s a REQUIREMENT for a rebate for a medically-indicated Plastic Surgery (reconstructive) rather than cosmetic.